-1. Number of recorded buildings constructed illegally after November 2015 in Belgrade

-SV: X

-TV: X

-2. Number of demolished buildings during 2019 in Belgrade

-SV/· X

-TV: X

-3. The ratio between the number of filed criminal / misdemeanor reports, accusations and issued judgements
+- 1. Number of recorded buildings constructed illegally after November 2015 in Belgrade SV: X - TV: X - 2.
+Number of demolished buildings during 2019 in Belgrade SV: X - TV: X - 3.
+The ratio between the number of filed criminal / misdemeanor reports, accusations and issued judgements SV: X

-SV: X

-TV: X

-Measure description Deadline for realization/realization period Institution responsible for realization Partners in realization illegal on Be After Legali which satelli may b illegal be sev partic citizer is a ne line a imple im of this measure is to reduce construction, with special focus lgrade. the adoption of the Law on zation of Buildings in 2015, a served as a basis to perform te recording of all buildings that be subject to legalization, any construction of buildings should werely punished.
-This problem is ularly emphasized and visible to the in Belgrade.
-Therefore, there existed for appropriate response by authorities and monitoring the mentation of the measure, to e impact analysis.
-Ministry of Construction, Transport and Infrastructure (hereinafter: MCTI) Republic Public Prosecutor's Office Description of activities Deadline for realization/realization period Institution responsible for realization Partners in realization 1.6.1 Entering a note in the Cadaster on the prohibition of trade of all buildings constructed after 2015, with the note being required based on independent Article 106 of the Q4 2019 City of Belgrade MCTI
+Measure description Deadline for realization/realization period Institution responsible for realization Partners in realization

+The aim of this measure is to reduce illegal construction, with special focus Ministry of Construction, Republic Public Prosecutor's Office

+on Belgrade.
+Transport and 0

+After the adoption of the Law on Infrastructure

+Legalization of Buildings in 2015, (hereinafter:

+which served as a basis to perform MCTI)

+satellite recording of all buildings that may be subject to legalization, any

+illegal construction of buildings should

+be severely punished.
+This problem is

+particularly emphasized and visible to

+citizens in Belgrade.
+Therefore, there

+is a need for appropriate response by line authorities and monitoring the

+implementation of the measure, to

+enable impact analysis.

+Deadline for Institution

-Deadinie 101 mstitution Description of activities realization/realization period responsible for realization Partners in realization 1.6.1 Entering a note in the Cadaster on the prohibition of trade of all buildings constructed after 2015, with the note being required based on independent Article 106 of the Law on amendments to the Law on Planning and Construction, which prohibits the trade of such buildings, and the note being registered based on a decision on removing the building or its parts issued by a construction inspector.
-Q4 2019 City of Belgrade MCTI 1.6.2 Submitting requests for initiating criminal or misdemeanor offenses against architects, investors or contractors engaged in construction of buildings from item 1.6.1 and regular monitoring of statistics of the initiated proceedings.
+Description of activities realization/realization period responsible for realization Partners in realization

+1.6.1 Entering a note in the Cadaster on the prohibition of trade of Q4 2019 City of Belgrade MCTI

+1.6.1 on the prohibition of trade of all buildings constructed after 2015, with the note being required based on independent Article 106 of the Law on amendments to the Law on Planning and Construction, which prohibits the trade of such buildings, and the note being registered based on a decision on removing the building or its parts issued by a construction inspector.
+Q4 2019 City of Beigrade MCTI 1.6.2 Submitting requests for initiating criminal or misdemeanor offenses against architects, investors or contractors engaged in construction of buildings from item 1.6.1 and regular monitoring of statistics of the initiated proceedings.
 Continuously City of Belgrade Republic Public Prosecutor's Office MCTI Ministry of Interior Ministry of Justice 1.6.3 Performing demolition of buildings from item 1.6.1 and reporting to the line ministry.
 Q2 2020 City of Belgrade MCTI Ministry of Interior

 1.6.4 Introducing an obligation through general mandatory instruction of Public Prosecutor's Office that, in the event of postponed criminal prosecution for perpetrators of "building without a construction permit" from Article 219a of the Criminal Code, committed after 26 November 2015, the accused party should be imposed an additional obligation to remove the harmful effects arising from the committed criminal offense, i.e. remove the illegal building.
 In this case, the decision on dismissing criminal charges would be postponed until all obligations from the order on postponing criminal prosecution are fulfilled (which would significantly ease and accelerate the demolition of illegal buildings).
 Q2 2019 Republic Public Prosecutor's Office Ministry of Justice MCTI 1.6.5 Define the SV and TV for the indicator.
-Q4 2019 MCTI City of Belgrade muicator.
-City of beignade realization/realization period responsible for realization
+Q4 2019 MCTI City of Belgrade